GregUtas/robust-services-core/README.md

 ## Running the executable

-During initialization, the program displays each module as it is initialized.
+During initialization, RSC displays each module as it is initialized.
 (A _module_ is equivalent to a static library.)
 After all modules have initialized, the CLI prompt `nb>` appears to indicate that CLI commands in the _nb_ directory are available.
 The information written to the console